20mm Oerlikon Light Antiaircraft Gun

 Rate of fire 480 rounds per minute

 However, the single 20mm proved too light a weapon to fend off the kamikazes.
 One destroyer commander reported that "when the 20 mm. opens fire, it's time to hit the deck", while another report noted that "20-mm. fire was a signal to the engine room to shut down the blowers to keep the flash of the explosion from the suicide hit being drawn into the machinery spaces" (Friedman 2004).
-Single mounts were beginning to be replaced by dual or even quadruple mounts by the end of the war.
+A dual mount was first tested in September 1944, and single mounts were beginning to be replaced by dual or even quadruple mounts by the end of the war.
 Most of the dual mounts were also free swinging, but a few dual mounts and the quadruple mounts were powered and were directed using a joystick and the Mark 51 director.
 The latter was a Mark 14 mounted on a "dummy gun".

 References